Ericonaldo/Sports-Analytics-Challenge/README.md

 ### Introduction

-In this competition, I take the 4 (or 3) questions dividely, and propose 2 solutions for those problems.
+In this competition, I take the 4 (or 3) questions respectively, and propose 2 solutions for those problems.

 For the No.1 question which is to predict the player id, I take it as a Fine-grained classification problem, for which the high level class is the position of a player and it gives information when predicting the low level class -- the true players.
 (I also want to take it as a metric learning problem but without enough time on that.)